odys-z/odys-z.github.io/sphinx/products/portfolio/source/synode/setup.rst

 **This is not recommended**

+The services should be uninstalled by the command above.
 If you have to uninstall the Windows service manually, please follow the steps below:

+#.
+Reinstall Portfolio-synode to the same folder, and make sure the
+   version number is the same as the previous installation.

 #.
 From the Startup Menu, open the Windows Service Control Panel to check the two service name,
    which should like::